How I built Fluxer, a Discord-like chat app

 2017 to 2020

 I started using Discord in 2017, and my interest only grew.
-By January 2019, I had joined Discord Testers, their crowd-sourced bug reporting programme, and by April 2019 I'd earned enough XP to unlock the Bug Hunter badge.
+By January 2019, I'd joined Discord Testers, their crowd-sourced bug reporting programme, and by April 2019 I'd earned enough XP to unlock the Bug Hunter badge.
 Around the same time, I was accepted into Discord's HypeSquad Events programme, though I never got the chance to represent Discord at any events.

 2020 to 2022